Dragonmystic707/exalted-reincarnated/docs/System.md

 Taking any action to tackle a Key Issue directly is called a **Gather Influence** action.

-A Gathering Influence action operates just as any normal action–first the Storyteller must decide if the Action *is possible* in the given context, and then assigns the Difficulty of the roll.
+A Gathering Influence action operates just as any normal action--first the Storyteller must decide if the Action *is possible* in the given context, and then assigns the Difficulty of the roll.